Xcel Energy Cabin Creek fire

 The Xcel Energy Cabin Creek Fire occurred on October 2, 2007, at Xcel Energy’s pumped storage hydroelectric plant near Georgetown, Colorado, a small town forty-five miles west of Denver.
 The accident killed five workers and injured three.

-The incident is thought to be the result of botched work by a contractor (RPI Coating) and Xcel Energy's willingness to cut costs at the expense of safety.
+Xcel paid millions of dollars in compensation to the workers' families and U.S. Occupational Safety and Health Administration fines, but was found innocent of criminal charges.
+RPI Coating, the contractor who was directly responsible for the work, pled guilty to violation of federal safety regulations.

 The plant

 The plant, the Cabin Creek Generating station, is a pumped storage hydroelectric generator that opened in 1967.
 It is located about 6 miles from Georgetown, accessed by the high mountain road of Guanella Pass.
 It sits at an elevation of greater than 10,000 feet above sea level.
-The power plant runs two generators that, when running at top performance, can produce a total 324 megawatts of electrical power.
+The power plant runs two generators that, when running at top performance, can deliver a total 324 megawatts of electrical power to the Shoshone Transmission Line.
 The plant is powered by water pressure from the water released from a storage reservoir.
+General Electric expected to complete a major refurbishment to the plant in 2020.